Red Jasper at a Glance

 Can Red Jasper go in water?+

 Yes, Red Jasper has a Mohs hardness of 6.5-7 and is safe for brief contact with water.
 You can cleanse it under running water or use it in indirect gem elixirs.
-However, as with most stones, avoid prolonged soaking, hot water, and salt water, which can dull the polish over time.
-A quick rinse under cool running water followed by thorough drying is ideal.
+That said, avoid prolonged soaking, hot water, and salt water, which can dull the polish over time.
+A quick rinse under cool running water followed by thorough drying works well.

 How does Red Jasper ground Aries through the Root Chakra?+

-Red Jasper's primary chakra is the Root, where its deep, earthy energy provides an unshakeable foundation of stability and endurance.
-For Aries — the bold, fast-moving fire sign it is a birthstone for — Red Jasper's grounding influence is essential, channeling their dynamic pioneering energy into sustained, productive effort rather than scattered impulsiveness.
-The stone acts as an anchor for Aries, giving them the stamina to complete what they start rather than constantly chasing the next new adventure.
+Red Jasper's primary chakra is the Root, where its deep, earthy energy provides a solid foundation of stability and endurance.
+For Aries, the bold, fast-moving fire sign it is a birthstone for, this grounding influence is useful because it channels their dynamic pioneering energy into sustained, productive effort rather than scattered impulsiveness.
+The stone acts as an anchor, giving Aries the stamina to finish what they start rather than constantly chasing the next new thing.

 Where does Red Jasper come from and how common is it?+

 Red Jasper is quite abundant and very affordable, with major deposits found in Brazil, India, Russia, the United States, and Venezuela.
 Its rich brick-red color comes from iron oxide inclusions within the microcrystalline quartz.
-Because of its wide availability and durability (Mohs 7), Red Jasper has been one of the most commonly used stones throughout human history — ancient Egyptian amulets, Mesopotamian seals, and Native American ceremonial objects were all carved from this accessible, nurturing stone.
+Because of its wide availability and durability (Mohs 7), Red Jasper has been one of the most commonly used stones throughout human history.
+Ancient Egyptian amulets, Mesopotamian seals, and Native American ceremonial objects were all carved from this accessible stone.